Image biomarker standardisation initiative: Introduction

 \chapter{Introduction}

 A biomarker is "\textit{a characteristic that is objectively measured and evaluated as an indicator of normal biological processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention}"\citep{Atkinson2001}.
 Biomarkers may be measured from a wide variety of sources, such as tissue samples, cell plating, and imaging.
-The latter are often referred to as imaging biomarkers.
+The latter are often referred to as imaging biomarkers \citep{OConnor2016}.
 Imaging biomarkers consist of both qualitative biomarkers, which require expert interpretation, and quantitative biomarkers which are based on mathematical definitions.
 Calculation of quantitative imaging biomarkers can be automated, which enables high-throughput analyses.
 We refer to such (high-throughput) quantitative biomarkers as image biomarkers to differentiate them from qualitative imaging biomarkers.
 Image biomarkers characterise the contents of (regions of) an image, such as \textit{volume} or \textit{mean intensity}.
 Because of the historically close relationship with the computer vision field, image biomarkers are also referred to as image features.
 The term \textit{features}, instead of biomarkers, will be used throughout the remainder of the reference manual, as the contents are generally applicable and not limited to life sciences and medicine only.

 This work focuses specifically on the (high-throughput) extraction of image biomarkers from acquired, reconstructed and stored imaging.
 High-throughput quantitative image analysis (radiomics) has shown considerable growth in e.g. cancer research \citep{Lambin2017}, but the scarceness of consensus guidelines and definitions has led to it being described as a "wild frontier" \citep{Caicedo2017}.
-This reference manual therefore presents an effort to chart a course through part of this frontier by presenting consensus-based recommendations, guidelines, benchmarks and definitions for image biomarker extraction, and thus increase the reproducibility of studies involving radiomics.
+This reference manual therefore presents an effort to chart a course through part of this frontier by presenting consensus-based recommendations, guidelines, definitions and reference values for image biomarkers and defining a general radiomics image processing scheme.
+We hope use of this manual will improve reproducibility of radiomic studies.